OpenXR for Spatial Displays

 Spatial displays deserve a common interface

 OpenXR standardized how applications talk to headsets and controllers.
-But a growing category of spatial displays — tracked glasses-free 3D monitors, laptops, and related systems — has no equivalent.
+But a growing category of spatial displays — tracked spatial display monitors, laptops, and related systems — has no equivalent.

 Today, every vendor ships its own SDK with its own compositor, its own rendering path, and its own way of handling eye tracking and display geometry.
 Developers who want to target multiple displays must write and maintain separate integrations for each.